 Figures obtained 2015/16

 The table on the left shows the figures I've been able to obtain from other Welsh counties, showing the percentage of rights-of-way which are classed as easy-to-use.
 The figure of 41% for Carmarthenshire (even if it were true - which I doubt) is averaged out over the whole county.
 Paths in the south and east of the county (and obviously the coast path) are generally in a better condition.
 To the north and west, the figure is probably below 20%.

 The council's favoured excuse is that they have enough footpaths to reach Aberdeen and back, but a glance at an Ordnance Survey map reveals that the density of rights-of-way in Carmarthenshire is no greater than in other Welsh counties, who are able to keep the majority of their footpaths in reasonable condition.
-The official website also states "There are many different walks in Carmarthenshire" (note the vagueness)!
-Think about this.
-If there are enough paths in Carmarthenshire to reach Scotland and back, there should be an almost unlimited number of walks.
-What the council have done, as a sop to walkers, is to create some recommended routes for which they issue walks leaflets, and attempts are made to keep these routes usable.
-The leaflets include a good map of the area showing the local paths and the route they want you to take, but should you try to short-cut onto any of the other footpaths, you're likely to find the same problems - overgrown paths, barbed wire fences and no waymarking.
+The official "discover Carmarthenshire" website once made some outlandish claims like "a walker's paradise", "a hiking hotspot" and "some of the finest walking terrain around" - all completely untrue.
+Now it just lists about 26 set walks (most of which are well used routes like the coastal path) and attempts are made to keep these routes usable.
+They give a good map of the area showing the local paths and the route they want you to take, but should you try to short-cut onto any of the other footpaths, you're likely to find the same problems - overgrown paths, barbed wire fences and no waymarking.

 I have lived in many parts of England and Wales, and not only have I encountered more problems in this county than everywhere else combined, but the problems here are on a totally different scale.
 My advice to any intending walker therefore, is simple :